Is Your Website Working Against You?

 2. It's Not Mobile-Friendly

-Over 60% of web traffic now comes from mobile devices.
-If your site requires pinching and zooming, you're losing the majority of your visitors.
+Over 60% of web traffic now comes from mobile devices — in Southeast Asia, often closer to 80%.
+If your site requires pinching and zooming, or buttons are too small to tap, you're frustrating the majority of your visitors.

 3. There's No Clear Call-to-Action

 Visitors land on your page and then... what?
-If there's no obvious next step (book a call, get a quote, view services), they'll leave.
+If there's no obvious next step — book a call, get a quote, see pricing — they'll leave, even when they liked what they read.
+"Contact us" buried in a footer menu is not a call-to-action.

-Quick fix: Add a prominent CTA above the fold on every page.
+Quick fix: Add a prominent CTA above the fold on every page, and repeat it after each major content section.
+One primary action per page.
+Measure clicks on it.

 4. Your Content Hasn't Been Updated in Months

-Quick fix: Publish at least one blog post or update per month.
+Quick fix: Publish at least one useful post or update per month.
+Even small updates — refreshed pricing, a new project in your portfolio, an updated FAQ — keep the signal alive.

 5. You Can't Track What's Working